Thunderbolts*: Filming

 Principal photography began by February 26, 2024, at Trilith Studios and Atlanta Metro Studios in Atlanta, Georgia, under the working title Oops All Berries, which is a reference to a variation of the cereal Cap'n Crunch that only has berry-flavored pieces.
 Andrew Droz Palermo was the cinematographer, having previously worked on the Marvel Studios series Moon Knight (2022).
 He replaced Steve Yedlin who was originally intended to work on the film.
 The film was shot for IMAX.
 Filming occurred in Emery County and Grand County, Utah, from May 29 to June 12, 2024.
 Louis-Dreyfus completed her scenes by early June, and said Marvel Studios was trying to "go back to their roots" with a focus on the characters' humanity, practical stunt sequences, and avoiding visual effects where possible.
+Furthermore, Schreier intended for the film's fight scenes to look as realistic as possible, though a notable exception is the fight between the Thunderbolts and Sentry at the penthouse of the former Avengers Tower, now referred to as the "Watchtower", as both Schreier and the stunt team wanted to use this scene to emphasize the magnitude of Sentry's powers—something that required weeks of rehearsal and careful choreography by Pullman and stunt double Alec Back to be conveyed.
+Pullman stated that the fight "was a big [scene] because that really is where you get to see Sentry.
+It's a small window of real estate where you get to really demonstrate what Sentry is capable of."

 Filming also took place at the Medan Pasar square and Merdeka 118 skyscraper in Kuala Lumpur, Malaysia.
 Pugh was insistent on filming the scene where Yelena jumps off the top of Merdeka 118 without the use of stunt doubles.
 Marvel Studios was initially reluctant to allow Pugh to perform the stunt for insurance reasons, but after continually pushing the matter, including to Feige, she was allowed to perform the jump.
 For Yelena's trip through the shame rooms to save Bob, Palermo used a "handheld, hand-made aesthetic" similar to indie films such as Being John Malkovich, Eternal Sunshine of the Spotless Mind (2004), and those produced by A24 such as Everything Everywhere All at Once (2022).
 Feige championed doing as many of the effects practically and in camera as possible and Schreier noted the creatives liked the idea of doing a "practical rendition of what getting stuck in a thought loop or a shame room would be".
 Filming concluded the week of June 19.